hydephp/develop/docs/creating-content/blog-posts.md

 ```

 When specifying an array you don't need all the sub-properties.
 The example just shows all the supported values.
-Array values here will override all the values in the `authors` config entry.
+Array values here will override all the values in the `authors` config entry, if one exists.

 ### Image